markuptitan/ACN-syllabus/content/syllabuses/short-course-devops-foundational.md

 #### Session #1
 > ❗ **Read through the whole content before session #1!**

 We will chat a about IT components, date centers and the cloud.
+Answer and review any questions.

+During the session, we will breakdown the room into multiple rooms to design a virtual data center.

 #### Session #2
 Let's chat about infrastructure models.
+Answer and review questions.

+We will have a group activity to understand how to deploy a simple app on different infrastructure models.